sperrys/TEN/README.md

 - You can run `git status` to see what files have been added and whether you're up to date with the master branch
 - To see the difference between your branch and master, type: `git diff`.
 If you want to see the difference between your branch and another branch: `git diff <branch name>`.
 - To see a list of the current commits, both in your local branch and in the master branch: `git log`
 - When you are ready for the branch to merge into master, create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
+You can do this by going to the Github repo, clicking `New pull request` in the top left, and selecting/typing your branch name in the Compare dropdown (leave Base as master).
 - Have someone review your merge request, incorporate feedback
 - Reviewer approves with a comment on the merge request on github
 - Merge your [code](https://help.github.com/articles/merging-a-pull-request/)